Local cohomology tables of sequentially almost Cohen-Macaulay modules: introduction

 \begin{theorem} Let $R = k[x_1,\ldots,x_n]$ be a standard graded polynomial ring, $X=\Proj (R)$.
 The extremal rays of the cone generated by cohomology tables of coherent sheaves are given by those of supernatural vector bundles, and for every coherent sheaf $\mathcal{F}$ there exist possibly infinitely many supernatural vector bundles $\mathcal{F}_1,\mathcal{F}_2,\ldots$ and $r_1,r_2,\ldots \in \mathbb{Q}$, $r_i>0$ such that

-\end{theorem} In this paper, we study the problem of writing the local cohomology tables of modules as a finite sum.
-There are two obstacles between this problem and Eisenbud and Schreyer's result.
-The first problem is about finiteness.
-The second one is that the local cohomology tables of modules and cohomology tables of coherent sheaves differ at the beginning.
+\end{theorem} Motivated by the above results, Daniel Erman asked whether one could describe the cone of local cohomology tables of finitely generated graded $R$-modules similarly.
+The theme of this paper is to give answers to this question for various kinds of cones.
+This problem on the cone of local cohomology tables arises formally as Question 2.1 in Smirnov and De Stefani's paper \cite{de2021decomposition}: can we find a description of the extremal rays of the cone of local cohomology tables, and do the extremal rays generate all tables in this cone?
+Although the local cohomology modules and the sheaf cohomology are closely related, Eisenbud and Schreyer's result does not directly lead to an immediate answer due to two obstacles.
+The first obstacle is about finiteness, since in Question 2.1 of \cite{de2021decomposition} we require the linear combination to be a \emph{finite} sum, while Eisenbud and Schreyer's result uses a convergent \emph{infinite} sum.
+The second obstacle is that the local cohomology tables of modules and cohomology tables of coherent sheaves differ at the beginning.
 For instance, let $X=\Proj (R)$, $M$ be a finitely generated graded $R$-module, $\mathfrak{m}=(x_1,\ldots,x_n)$ be the graded maximal ideal, $\mathcal{F}=\tilde{M}$ be the corresponding coherent sheaf.
 Let $\Gamma(M)=\oplus_{t \in \mathbb{Z}}H^{0}(X, \mathcal{F}(t))$ be the \emph{module of global sections of M}.
-Then we know that $H^i(X,\mathcal{F})=H^{i+1}_{\mathfrak{m}}(M)$ for $i \geq 1$ and there is an exact sequence
+Then $H^i(X,\mathcal{F})=H^{i+1}_{\mathfrak{m}}(M)$ for $i \geq 1$ and there is an exact sequence